 The specific criteria in teaching, scholarship, and service for promotion to professor are similar to those for promotion to associate professor with tenure, with the added expectation of sustained accomplishment and quality of contributions, a record of continuing professional growth, and evidence of established national or international reputation in the field.
 When assessing a candidate's national and international reputation in the field, a national or international reputation for the scholarship of teaching may be counted as either teaching or scholarship.
-Moreover, it is recognized that faculty "contribute to institutional development in a variety of ways which are consistent with the creation and dissemination of knowledge and contribution of service" (Alutto, 2010).
 Faculty contributions to the university evolve with their own evolving interest and skills in instruction and research; their interests and skills also evolve in response to the needs of the department, college, and university's instruction and research missions.
 These contributions are recognized.